Do you want to add value to your retirement budget? And stay mentally and physically active in retirement? Then, vegetable gardening is your answer!

 Don’t be sedentary.
 One of the things you lose when you age is flexibility and strength.
 I am not going to kid you, tending a vegetable garden can be a lot of hard work, but the workout you get from it will help maintain your mobility and muscle strength.
 Also, digging in the dirt is good exercise for your hands.

-Vegetable Garden Must-Haves
+4 Vegetable Gardening Must-Haves